dobyrm/dobyrm/README.md

 ## Hi there 👋

+I'm Roman, a software engineer from Kyiv, Ukraine.

+I'm focused on software development and passionate about tackling new challenges while striving for high-quality results in my projects.
+I have experience contributing to various applications and enjoy finding innovative solutions to complex problems.

+Outside of work, I have a keen interest in modern technologies, extreme sports, and photography.

 <!--
 **dobyrm/dobyrm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.